Manager or HR: Who Handles Staff Training?

 1. Improved Relationships

 When a manager personally trains their team, it can help to build stronger relationships and trust between the manager and staff members.
-This can lead to improved communication and a more positive work environment.

 2. Increased Understanding